bin456789/reinstall/README.en.md

 #### ARM Considerations

-Most ARM machines support ISO installation of Windows 11 24H2, but some machines may experience a black screen during installation, which does not affect the installation process.
+Most ARM machines support installing Windows 11 24H2 via ISO.

+During the installation process, you might encounter a black screen, and the serial console may display `ConvertPages: failed to find range`, but neither issue affects the installation.

 - ✔️Azure: B2pts_v2
 - ✔️Alibaba Cloud: g8y, c8y, r8y (may occasionally get stuck on the boot logo during restart; force restart to resolve)